Program Fee

 • Weekend meals in Berlin

-• Travel from Berlin to The Hague (PIL) or Paris (IBL), and travel from Geneva to Berlin: students will be advised to purchase a Eurail pass that can also be used for weekend and post-program travel
+• Travel from Berlin to Bonn (PIL) or Paris (IBL), or travel from The Hague to Paris (PIL): students will be advised to consider purchasing a Eurail pass that can also be used for weekend and post-program travel

 • Lunches and dinners on field trip